jn42245/sample_projects/README.md

 2) pptx_pres: script to generate automatic powerpoint presentations.
 Includes scripts to generate plotly graphs, maps, and automatic text.

 3) automatic_email: script to automatically send emails using Python

+4) Skippy Bob: a game to skip obstacles.
+This was created to practice C++